spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

-In this section we present the images used in the Zonation Method for inventory of fragmented human remains.
+In this section we present the images used in the Zonation Method for inventory of fragmented human remains, along with captions and desciptions of each of the zones.

 # **SKULL**
 ## **Cranium**
 ![Skull anterior](/docs/images/zones/)